Skip to main content

 2. Select the private network that you want to delete.

 Figure 21.
-Delete Overlay-Network
+Delete Network

 5. Type the network name to approve the removal of the private network.

 Figure 22.
-Delete Overlay Network Confirmation
+Delete Network Confirmation

-6. Click the Delete Overlay Network button.
+6. Click the Delete Network button.
 A message box will appear at the bottom right of the page for configuration updates.

-7. After deleting the overlay network, a configuration update notification will appear.
+7. After deleting the network, a configuration update notification will appear.
 Click Sync Now to apply configuration changes immediately across all connected instances.